 The typical shape of a Moorish Adarga shield was circular during the early period of the Moorish conquest of Iberia.
 Over subsequent centuries, the basic circular-shaped evolved to become more heart-shaped, giving the shield a greater surface area and better protecting the soldier.

 The heart-shaped design eventually evolved into a design featuring two overlapping ovals, looking similar to a kidney in its outlook.
 The kidney-shaped design essentially combined the extra surface area of the heart-shaped design and the consistent solidity of the circular design.
 By the time it had evolved into the kidney-shaped design, the Adarga shield measured 69 to 80 cm along its longer oval axis.

 The adarga shield was typically constructed from tough leather hide, usually that of the antelope.
 In making the Adarga, two or more layers of the leather hide were glued together with a strong adhesive and firmly sewn together.
 Pieces of other kinds of leather were further used to reinforce the basic layers of the Adarga.

 On the inside of the shield, two leather grips were sewn with which the wearer could secure the shield to his forearm.
 The leather grips usually came with some kind of cushioning to further absorb the impact of blows.

 Metal rims and rivets were also used in some cases to further reinforce the structure of the shield.
-Once the basic structure of the adarga was complete, it was extensively adorned on the exterior.
+Once the basic structure of the Adarga was complete, it was extensively adorned on the exterior.
 Carved designs and gilded patterns were most commonly used in the decoration of the shield.
-Moorish inscriptions were also used to adorn the exterior, often done in bright colours.
+Moorish inscriptions were also used to adorn the exterior, often done in bright colors.